 The ASCE Finance Department has prepared a comprehensive Section Financial Manual, which is included as Attachment 6.
-The Manual is updated periodically and the most current version can be found at ftp://gsd.asce.org/GeographicServicesResources.
-Please use the password "ascesections" to access the document.
+The Manual is updated periodically and the most current version can be found at the LTC Resource page at http://regions.asce.org/leader-training-committee/resources under the "Section, Branch, Region Publications and Resource Documents" column.
 The Manual provides important information for Section, Branch and Subsidiary Organization officials (especially treasurers) regarding financial management, accounting and tax requirements.
 It is imperative that officials become familiar with the information in this manual and follow its guidance.
 The Society's Finance, Legal and Geographic Services Departments are always available to assist Sections with finance, accounting and other matters.